Formation of abiogenic hydrocarbons in supercritical fluids under Earth's upper mantle conditions: Introduction

-Many geochemists anticipate that such reactions may also occur in deep Earth to generate abiogenic hydrocarbons in a reducing environment, though industrial catalysts such as transition metal alloys typically do not exist in natural environments.
+Many geochemists anticipate that such reactions may also occur in deep Earth; however, industrial catalysts such as transition metal alloys typically do not exist in natural environments.
 In the relevant studies, the Fischer-Tropsch-type (FTT) synthesis typically refers to the conversion of inorganic carbon to organic matter in a broader context \cite{McCollom2013Laboratory}.
-The FTT synthesis in natural environments is typically evidenced by the distribution of $^{13}$C and $^{12}$C across hydrocarbons in the sample~\cite{SherwoodLollar2002Abiogenic, Proskurowski2008Abiogenic}.
 Another key difference between industrial and geochemical FTT synthesis is the presence of water.
 Despite the production of a small amount of water, industrial FTT reactions typically occur in dry gas mixtures without any liquid water, whereas in subsurface geologic environments, the FTT process occurs in the medium of liquid or supercritical water \cite{McCollom2013Laboratory}.
-The influence of the aqueous environment on the FTT process is poorly understood.
+Water molecules are known to inhibit or promote the catalytic conversion of small carbon-containing molecules in the FT synthesis \cite{Jiang2024Role}; however, the influence of the aqueous environment on the uncatalyzed FTT process remains poorly understood.